cisco/mindmeld/source/userguide/entity_resolver.rst

     ``'bert_output_type'`` (`type`: :class:`str`, `default`: `mean`, `choices`: `mean` or `cls`)
       |

-      Specifies if the embedding for a given phrase should be the traditional `"[CLS]" <https://www.aclweb.org/anthology/n19-1423.pdf>`_ output or a `mean pooling <https://www.aclweb.org/anthology/D19-1410.pdf>`_ of all sub-token's outputs.
+      Specifies if the embedding for a given phrase should be the traditional `"[CLS]" <https://www.aclweb.org/anthology/n19-1423.pdf>`_ output or a `mean pool <https://www.aclweb.org/anthology/D19-1410.pdf>`_ of last hidden state of the underlying model.

     ``'quantize_model'`` (`type`: :class:`bool`, `default`: `True`)
       |